Tobe (company): History

 On November 11, 2024, Tobe announced the formation of a new group, together with the release of their official site and fan club.
 The new group, Class Seven, is formed by 7 members ranging from 14 years the youngest, to 19 the oldest.
 More about the debut and further information will be released at a later date.
 That same day was announced an official fan club for the trainees.

 Former Starto Entertainment trainee group Bi Shonen member Issei Kanasashi was announced as the newest member on December 3, 2024, through a live stream video on Tobe's YouTube.
 Kanasashi will use his first name as his new artist name.
 He announced new SNS and fan club starting that same day.

 On March 9, 2025, it was announced that the group would star in Takizawa's stage production "Impact".
 This work, which will be performed at the Misonoza Theater in Nagoya from May 1st, followed by Kanazawa and Hiroshima, is IMP.'s first leading role on stage.
 It is divided into two parts, a show and a play, and the play part will feature "Taira no Masakado," which Takizawa previously performed on stage.
 The ending song will be written by Kitayama Hiromitsu.
 Also appearing will be Daito Tatsuki, Takada San, Kondo Hiromi, Yokota Taiga, and Nakazawa Ren from Class Seven.
 It was also announced that Class Seven would be having their distribution debut on July 7.

+On December 20, 2025, it was announced that Tobe joined with Pony Canyon to establish new label "RED ON".
+The label, whose name, "RED", takes the meaning "Resonance", "Expression", and "Destiny", aims to open up new possibilities for artistic expression in the domestic and international music scene.
+Tobe artist Hiromitsu Kitayama, who transferred there from TOBE Music, is its first artist.

+On March 5, 2026, it was announced that trainee group Wink First was chosen as navigators for the event commemorating the 10th anniversary of the Kumamoto earthquake.